wleng2001/Graph_to_Text_mode_for_linux/README.md

 The program ask you for password to your linux account, because it edit system file.
 After the operating is completed program ask you for restart computer.

 -----
-It's my first repository on github and I learn about it.